601 Design Critique Party: Getting Feedback, Having Fun

 eLearning, websites, mobile designs, learning portals, informal approaches, slides, etc.

-Connie Malamed is a consultant with Connie Malamed Consulting and an author and speaker in the fields of online learning, visual communication, and information design.
-She has helped nonprofit, government, and corporate clients transform their content into interactive learning experiences for more than 20 years.
-Connie is the author of Visual Design Solutions and Visual Language for Designers and publishes The eLearning Coach website and podcast.
+Connie Malamed is a learning experience design consultant with Connie Malamed and Associates and publisher of The eLearning Coach website and podcast.
+Connie is an author, speaker and workshop facilitator in the fields of learning experience design, design thinking, and visual communication.
+She has helped nonprofit, government, and corporate clients improve performance by creating meaningful learning experiences for more than 20 years.
+She is the author of Visual Design Solutions and Visual Language for Designers.
 Connie has degrees in art education and instructional design.